federicotdn/verb/README.md

 After the request has been sent, Emacs will be blocked until the response has arrived.
 There's a configurable timeout for this; see the `verb-babel-timeout` variable.

-**Note:** when Verb operates on a Babel source block, **it still takes into consideration the whole headings hierarchy**.
+**Note:** When Verb operates on a Babel source block, **it still takes into consideration the whole headings hierarchy**.
 This means that any attributes defined in lower-level headings will be brought over and potentially overriden by the current source block's.
 The request specifications in the lower-level headings may be defined in Babel source blocks as well; Verb will read them anyways.
 In other words, you can freely mix between regular request specifications and request specification written inside Babel source blocks within the hierarchy.

-**Note:** the heading containing the source block where <kbd>C-c C-c</kbd> is pressed does not need to be tagged with `:verb:`.
+**Note:** The heading containing the source block where <kbd>C-c C-c</kbd> is pressed does not need to be tagged with `:verb:`.

 #### Send with Partial Retrieval (`:op send ...`)